 On January 4th, 2016 we released our first complete dataset, with more than 15 million (coder-level) data points.
 The data release marked a milestone for the study of democracy in the world.
 It is the largest database on democracy of its kind, enabling what we anticipate will be a vast research agenda.
 V-Dem’s multidimensional and disaggregated approach acknowledges the complexity of the concept of democracy.
 This allows for a highly detailed and nuanced analysis of democracy in a single country while also allowing for summary comparisons between countries.

-We are currently looking for interns with a start date on January, 9th 2017 for duration of 10 or 20 weeks; or March 20th for duration of 10 or 20 weeks.
+We are currently looking for interns with a start date on March 20th for duration of 10 or 20 weeks.

 Internship gives opportunities to obtain practical experience in working with a research project within academia in an international environment.
 Internship tasks will vary in terms of current project’s needs.